mike10004/cs-bridge-2020-hw2/hw2q4/question.md

 # Question 4:

-Write a program that reads from the user two positive integers, and prints the result of when we add, subtract multiply, divide, div and mod them.
+Write a program that reads from the user two positive integers, and prints the result of when we add, subtract, multiply, divide, div and mod them.

 Your program should interact with the user exactly as it shows in the following example: